stephantul/skeletoken/README.md

 # Rationale

+In one sentence: Validate, edit, and transform Hugging Face tokenizers safely.

 The Hugging Face `tokenizers` representation does not reliably allow you to edit tokenizers as a structured object.
 This means that complex changes to tokenizers require you to edit the `tokenizer.json` file manually.
 This is annoying, because the format of this file is complicated.

 Furthermore, `tokenizers` does not give reasonable errors when parsing a tokenizer fails.
 It does give line/character numbers, but those point to the _last character_ of the section where the parsing fails.
 For example, inserting an illegal vocabulary item just tells you that there is an issue in the vocabulary somewhere by pointing out the last character of the vocabulary as the place where the error occurs.

-This package contains datamodels (pydantic Basemodels) that contain the same constraints as the `tokenizers` package.
+This package contains datamodels (pydantic datamodels) that contain the same constraints as the `tokenizers` package.
 In other words, if you can create a model in this package, the `tokenizers` package can parse it.
 This allows you to progressively edit tokenizer json files, all the while getting productive error messages.

 # Installation